Trimethylplatinum iodide

 Trimethylplatinum iodide is the organoplatinum complex with the formula [(CH3)3PtI]4.
-It is a white, air-stable solid that was one of the first organometallic complexes reported.
+It is a white, air-stable solid that was one of the first σ-alkyl metal complexes reported.
 It arises from the reaction of potassium hexachloroplatinate with methylmagnesium iodide.
 The complex exists as a tetramer: a cubane-type cluster with four octahedral Pt(IV) centers linked by four iodides as triply bridging ligands.
+Due to its stability, it is often utilized as a precursor en route to the synthesis of other organoplatinum compound, such as hydrosilylation catalysts.
+It is also used as a precursor for forming platinum layers for electronics.